Posted on: Nov 8, 2017, | By Steve, WayKen Project Manager

 What is SLA?

 SLA is Stereo Lithography Apparatus.
-Stereolithography is an additive manufacturing process that works by focusing an ultraviolet (UV) laser on to a vat of photopolymer resin.
-With the help of computer-aided manufacturing or computer-aided design(CAM/CAD) software, the UV laser is used to draw a pre-programmed design or shape on to the surface of the photopolymer.
+Stereolithography is an additive manufacturing process that works by focusing an ultraviolet (UV) laser on a vat of photopolymer resin.
+With the help of computer-aided manufacturing or computer-aided design(CAM/CAD) software, the UV laser is used to draw a pre-programmed design or shape onto the surface of the photopolymer.
 Photopolymers are sensitive to ultraviolet light, so the resin is photochemically solidified and forms a single layer of the desired 3D object.
 This process is repeated for each layer of the design until the 3D object is complete.